OpenWIS/openwis-documentation/tr/index.md

 ### Java Code

-- Any Java code that falls under the custody of the OpenWIS association MUST adhere to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), with the following exceptions:
+- Any Java code that falls under the custody of the OpenWIS Association MUST adhere to the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), with the following exceptions:
     - The block indentation is **3 spaces** (this overrides Section 4.2)
     - The column limit is **120 characters** (this overrides Section 4.4)
     - Continuation lines are to be indented by **6 spaces** (this overrides Section 4.5.2)
-- Along with the rules outlined with the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), any Java code that fulls under the custody of the OpenWIS association MUST also adhere to the following rules:
+- Along with the rules outlined with the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html), any Java code that fulls under the custody of the OpenWIS Association MUST also adhere to the following rules:
     - **Identifiers**: all Java identifiers (such as type names, method names, field names, constants, enums) MUST be named in American English
     - **Javadoc**: all Javadoc must be written in English and SHOULD be written in American English
     - **Comments**: all other comments SHOULD be written in American English